Chain of Custody

 About one hundred former Pan Am employees, organized by the Pan Am Historical Foundation and under the guidance of the University of Miami Libraries Special Collections, then participated in a culling project during which the collection was reduced to around two thousand boxes.
 They focused on materials from before the 1930s, during WWII and the Airport Development Program, and letters from former Pan Am presidents.

 The University of Miami Special Collections received all the paper, photographic, and audiovisual records, totaling 1,600 boxes, in two shipments (in 1992 and 1998).
-HistoryMiami (then The Historical Association of Southern Florida) and the Smithsonian received the 3-D objects.
+HistoryMiami Museum (then The Historical Association of Southern Florida) and the Smithsonian received many of the 3-D objects and artifacts.